Cerridwen Fallingstar

 Cerridwen Fallingstar (born Cheri Lesh, November 15, 1952), is an American Wiccan priestess, shamanic witch, and author.
 Since the late 1970s she has written, taught, and lectured about magic, ritual, and metaphysics, and is considered a leading authority on pagan witchcraft.

 She is the author of three historical novels, which she refers to as "posthumous autobiographies" – memories from previous lives.
 In 2020, she published a memoir, Broth from the Cauldron.

 Early life and education

 Cerridwen Fallingstar was born Cheri A. Lesh, in 1952 in Southern California.
 Her father was an aerospace engineer for Aerospace Corporation, and her mother was a librarian.
 According to Fallingstar, "As a tiny kid, I was always remembering adventures from other lives, trying to remind my parents of various other places we had lived. ...
 I also spoke constantly, as soon as I could talk, about Witches, herbs and spells, a development which made my agnostic parents slightly uneasy."

-She attended Beloit College from 1970–1974, receiving a degree in English literature and English composition.
+She attended Beloit College from 1970 to 1974, receiving a degree in English literature and English composition.
 She obtained a master's degree in English literature from UCLA in 1976.